Grand Army Plaza station: Later years

 The construction of the station and tunnels resulted in the removal of Frederic W. Darlington's 1897 Electric Fountain from the center of Grand Army Plaza, which was dug up for the cut-and-cover construction and replaced with a grass oval.
-Construction began on a new fountain, known as the Bailey Fountain, in 1928, and it was completed in 1932.
+Planning for a new fountain, known as the Bailey Fountain, began in 1928, and it was completed in 1932.